 - Fill in the blanks in the LEI registration application form.

-In most circumstances the company data is automatically gathered from the UEN database.
-If you apply for an LEI code for a company or an organisation that is not registered in UEN database, please upload your registration document to verify the legal address, Trust/Scheme/Company name and the signing authority for the entity.
+In most circumstances the company data is automatically gathered from the ACRA.
+If you apply for an LEI code for a company or an organisation that is not registered in UEN database, we will ask you to provide registration document to verify the legal address, Trust/Scheme/Company name and the signing authority for the entity.

 - Submit the LEI registration application and pay with credit card, or PayPal account.